Prisha38/Prisha38/README.md

 ### 🌷 About Me

-🌸 a first year student in IT department at St.Joseph's College of Engineering.
+🌸 A first year student in IT department at St.Joseph's College of Engineering.
 💻 Love writing clean, logical, creative code.
 🧠 Exploring the world of **C, Python, and MySQL.**
 🎨 Aesthetic mindset + analytical brain = my coding flow.